Dou-nan Station

 斗南車站

-Dou-Nan Station Introduction
+Dou-nan Station Introduction

-The last Japanese-post era railway station, Dou-Nan Station, was established in the 36th year of Meiji, known as Taliwu Station.
-It was reconstructed into a brick building at the end of World War II, making it the last railway station remodeled during the Japanese rule in Taiwan.
-In its early years, sugar produced by the Huwei Sugar Factory was transported to Dou-Nan via the sugar railway and then distributed to ports through the trunk line for export.
-Originally named Taliwu, the station was opened on December 15, 1903 (the 9th year of the Republic Era) when the railway between Chiayi and Taliwu was operational, featuring a wooden and simple station building.
-On October 1, 1920, with the local system reform, "Taliwu" was renamed "Dou-Nan."
-In March 1945 (the 34th year of the Republic Era), it was rebuilt into a brick palace-style station with a sloping roof.
-The main body of the station features a long space with sloping roofs of different heights, while the lobby has a heavy overhanging eaves, complemented by four sloping roofs above and an overhanging eaves below creating a corridor.
-In the later period of Japanese rule, reinforced brick buildings became a common characteristic, and due to the lack of materials during wartime, the number of constructions decreased, leading to a simplification of decorative facades.
-Therefore, the architectural style of Dou-Nan Station is marked by simplified decorations, clean geometric lines, and a straightforward cornice.
-The building is simple and significantly differs from the styles of other periods.
-The station lobby adopts a heavy eaves design, characterized by four sloping roofs above and overhanging eaves below, strongly expressing Japanese architectural style, making it worth preserving.
+The last post station during the Japanese colonial period, Dou-Nan Station was established in the 36th year of the Meiji era, known as Taliwu Station.
+Near the end of World War II, it was rebuilt as a brick station building, marking it as the last train station renovated during Japanese rule in Taiwan.
+In earlier years, sugar produced by the Huwei Sugar Factory was transported via Sugar Rail to Dou-Nan, then distributed to the port through the trunk lines for export.
+Dou-Nan Station, originally named Taliwu, began operations on December 15, 1903 (the 9th year of the Republic of China) on the railway line from Chiayi to Taliwu, with a simple wooden station building established at its current location.
+On October 1, 1920, following a reform in local governance, "Taliwu" was renamed "Dou-Nan."
+In March 1945 (the 34th year of the Republic of China), it was converted into a palace-style station building with a slanted roof of brick.
+The main body of the station consists of a long space with slanted roofs at varying heights, and the main hall features a double-eaved design with a four-sloped roof above and a protruding eave below forming a porch.
+In the late Japanese colonial period, the common characteristic was the use of concrete-reinforced brick, and due to the scarcity of materials caused by the war, the number of buildings decreased, leading to simpler decorative details on facades.
+Consequently, the architectural style of Dou-Nan Station exhibits simplified decorations, clean geometric lines, and a plain base.
+The architecture of Dou-Nan Station is straightforward and significantly different from structures of other eras.
+The main hall is designed in a double-eaved style with a four-sloped roof above and a protruding eave below, forming a porch that strongly showcases Japanese architectural style, making it worthy of preservation.

-Dou-Nan Station Travel Information
+Dou-nan Station Travel Information

 Parking Information:Street parking